 What Work Scotland researchers are undertaking a small research project into policy implementation and third sector-state relations focussing on the Scottish Government’s introduction of Participation Requests as part of the Community Empowerment Act.

-Lucy Janes February 19, 2018 2018, community empowerment, community empowerment, Evgeniya Plotnikova, Hayley Bennett, James Henderson, participatory decision-making Read more
+Social Sciences Communications February 19, 2018 2018, community empowerment, community empowerment, Evgeniya Plotnikova, Hayley Bennett, James Henderson, participatory decision-making Read more

 Why Attitudes to Poverty Matter: What the Evidence Says